KimaniPhillips12/Insurance_validation/README.md

 This cleaned dataset is now ready for further exploration and modeling.

-7.**
+7.**Relationships between variables & charges**
-Scatterplots were then create and between charges and each variables
+   -Scatterplots were then create and between charges and each variables.